 The most common deformity appears to occur in the forearm area which comprises the ulna and the radius.
 If the growth plate of the ulna is injured it will stop growing, while the other bone will continue to grow, potentially causing bowing of the leg.
 Because of these risks, it's imperative that the puppy sees a vet immediately if he sustains an injury.
 It's also important to keep an eye on the length and straightness of a dogs' legs and compare them with the other leg and immediately report any abnormalities.
 As with other developmental problems, the key to avoiding them is through prevention.

-When Do Puppy Growth Plated Close?
+When Do Puppy Growth Plates Close?

 So when do puppy growth plates close?
 Generally, most growth takes place when the puppy is between the ages of 4 to 8 months.
 After the age of 8 months, there is minimal longitudinal growth of bones going on, and by one year of age, most growth plates are fused or closed and no longer show on x-rays, according to Vet Surgery Central.
-However, in some large/giant dog breeds the growth plates may remain open up to 18 to 20 months of age.
+However, in some large/giant dog breeds the growth plates may remain open up to 18–20 months of age.

-For a general guide on time frames it takes for puppy growth plates to close, see this table by Provet Healthcare Information.
+For a general guide on the time it takes for puppy growth plates to close, see this table by Provet Healthcare Information.
 It's always a good practice to ask a vet before starting a puppy on jumps and weave poles or any rigorous exercise regimen.
 Veterinarian and agility expert, Joni L. Freshman, veterinarian and agility expert, recommends refraining from "any jumping training, any weave poles or any contact (climbing) obstacles until the growth plates are closed as well."

 Since most of the longitudinal growth of bones occurs up to eight months of age, growth plate injuries that occur after this point are not as devastating.

 Puppy Exercise Limits

 Training a pup to walk through an agility tunnel is not only fun, but helps instill confidence and provides some basic skills.
 At my training center, we love to introduce tunnels and make walking them a fun experience.
-Then, as the puppy reaches an age when more rigorous exercise can be started (this may vary between one breed and another) jumps of certain heights can be introduced and young dogs may even start competing. .
+Then, as the puppy reaches an age when more rigorous exercise can be started (this may vary between one breed and another), jumps of certain heights can be introduced and young dogs may even start competing.

 So how do you gauge your puppy's exercise?
 And what forms of exercise are appropriate for young pups?
-As a general rule of thumb, the U.K. Kennel Club recommends five minutes of exercise per month of age twice a day.
-This means a four-month old puppy should get about 20 minutes of exercise at a time.
-Short walks, brief training sessions and play with other pups is often sufficient for young pups.
+As a general rule of thumb, the U.K. Kennel Club recommends five minutes of exercise per month of age, twice a day.
+This means a four-month-old puppy should get about 20 minutes of exercise at a time.
+Short walks, brief training sessions, and play with other pups is often sufficient for young pups.

 Some veterinarians may further recommend supplements (glycosaminoglycans and chondroprotective agents) for high-risk breeds to help prevent damage to the growth plates.